blitzarx1/egui_graphs/README.md

 ## Status
 The project is close to the first stable version.

+Currently not optimized for big graphs.

+## Concept
 The goal is to create a crate that expands eguis visualization capabilities and offers an easy-to-integrate, customizable graph visualization widget.

-## Concept
 * customization and interactivity;
+* possibility to draw arbitrary complex graph with self references, loops, etc...
 * widget does not modify provided graph and props, instead he generates changes in case of any interactions which client can apply;

 ## Features